ssec/polar2grid/py/polar2grid/doc/source/frontends/index.rst

 Frontends
 =========

-Frontends are the input readers of polar2grid.
-Their main responsibility is to convert input satellite imager data into binary files.
+Frontends are the input readers of Polar2Grid.
+Their main responsibility is to extract input satellite imager data and the associated metadata.
 By using frontends, polar2grid can easily read data from multiple sources regardless of format.
-Besides converting the imager data, frontends may also create additional bands that weren't provided in the incoming formats, called :term:`pseudobands`.
-Psuedoband creation is only meant to be used if it requires simple and quick calculations to create.
-More complex calculations should be done in a separate piece of software and provided to polar2grid through another frontend.
-Frontends may also scale data before providing it to other polar2grid components, this is known as :term:`prescaling`.
-See the documentation for specific frontends for examples of pseudobands and prescaling.
+The data that frontends distribute to other Polar2Grid components are called :term:`swath products`.
+Sometimes frontends perform additional calculations or filtering on :term:`raw products` to create complex products called :term:`secondary products`.

 Below is a list of currently available frontends for polar2grid.

 .. toctree::
     :maxdepth: 1

+    acspo
+    crefl
+    drrtv
+    mirs
+    modis
     viirs
-    modis
-    crefl